 Want to get noticed and get ahead in your company?
 Here are four, sure-fire ways to break through the clutter and stand out from the crowd.
 As you read them, think of ways you can apply them while you’re at work.
 For example, think of three things you can do to increase your visibility this week.
 Write them down.
 Then check them off as you accomplish them.
 Next week, do the same thing with building and demonstrating your confidence.
 In subsequent weeks, consider ways to promote yourself and focus on the things that matter most.
 With practice, these actions will become part of your daily routine.

-Confidence is being sure of yourself and secure with who you are.
-When you're confident, those around you will be more likely to support your efforts and champion your success.
+- Be Confident Confidence is being sure of yourself and secure with who you are.
+When you’re confident, those around you will be more likely to support your efforts and champion your success.
 If you feel you lack confidence, think about all the skills and talents you bring to the table.
 Focus on your strengths, your abilities.
+If you continue to experience self-doubt and lack of confidence, an executive coach can offer perspectives that will put you back on the upward path.
 Consider taking classes for those areas you need to improve.
 For example, if you are uncertain when discussing financial issues and terms, consider taking a finance class.
-Learning to "speak the language" of finance can be a real confidence builder.
+Learning to “speak the language” of finance can be a real confidence builder.

 This article may be reprinted or forwarded to colleagues and friends as long as the above copyright notice and contact information is attached in its entirety.

 If you reprint this article, please advise us that you have done so and forward a copy of the article, or a link to the web page where the article can be viewed, to Joel Garfinkle.